 Sometimes things happen that get in the way of your best intentions to complete an assignment on time.
-To account for the unexpected situations in a caring and flexible way, I am implementing a "life token" policy, which means you may miss one module quiz and one module discussion without a grade penalty.
-In other words, I will drop the lowest module quiz and module discussion grade.
+To account for the unexpected situations in a caring and flexible way, I am implementing a "life token" policy, which means you may miss one module quiz, one module discussion, and one simulation memo without a grade penalty.
+In other words, I will drop the lowest module quiz, module discussion, and simulation memo grade.
 You can use this as you like (e.g., illness, sports travel, interviews, sleep, conferences).
 Please contact me or Student Care and Outreach immediately if there are extenuating circumstances that may lead you to miss more than one of these assignments.